anandka/Learning/README.md

 ### Map, Filter and Reduce
 	- Good overview of the 3 functions though it is in python you can map it to JS http://jinankjain.github.io/python,/functional/programming/2016/08/18/map-filter-reduce-in-python/
+	- Good blog which can give you use cases and handson example. beware it uses old syntax just use it for understanding http://elijahmanor.com/reducing-filter-and-map-down-to-reduce/